 You might be willing to tolerate a house which is aesthetically shocking but if you come to sell it, the chances are you will either struggle to attract a buyer, or you will lose a big chunk of the asking price.
 To avoid either scenario, you will have to replace the whole roof, simply because you tried to cut corners and save a few pounds in the first instance…

 Your roof protects your home; without it you could end up with damp, mould or other kinds of damage in your property.

-Poor quality roofing may not fit properly, may shrink in warm weather or be unsuitable for the climate you live in.
-All of these problems will result in a roof with patches which leak which in turn, will end up being a very expensive problem…and cost more to fix than a good quality roof would have done in the first instance.
+Poor quality roofing may shrink in warm weather or be unsuitable for the climate you live in.
+Perpetual leaks can cost more to fix than a good quality roof would have done in the first instance.

 There are some things where you can take a chance on quality without jeopardising something important but a roof isn’t one of these things.
 A roof is a big investment even if you buy cheap and substandard roofing; don’t be tempted to throw away your money on materials which will need to be replaced as soon as bad weather arrives.